klutz4/product_recommender/README.md

  * Drop rows without a price or sale price
  * Fill the null values of the sale_price columns with the item's price (i.e. this item is not on sale)
  * Fill any null values with 'other' in categorical columns
- * Drop any remaining columns that still have null values ('brand_id','sku','upc','size','dimensions','image_url')
+ * Drop any remaining columns that still have null values

  <img src = 'images/category_prop.png'>